Overdue Sequels

 MIA Since: Banjo-Tooie (2000)

 Banjo-Kazooie: Nuts & Bolts is a misunderstood game that probably deserves more love than it got.
-The whole “vehicle customization” angle was an interesting approach, and anyone who grew up with Lego blocks should be able to appreciate the gameplay mechanics.
+The whole “vehicle customization” angle was an interesting approach, and anyone who grew up with LEGO should be able to appreciate the gameplay mechanics.
 At the same time, I understand why people look at the game with such disdain.
 Nuts & Bolts has little semblance to previous Banjo-Kazooie titles, and anyone who was looking forward to another epic platform adventuring game was tremendously disappointed.
 It was a completely different type of game that appealed to different sensibilities.
 (Instead of learning new moves to progress through the game, players had to build vehicles and complete in various challenges.)
 Fans were expecting big things from the first original Banjo-Kazooie game released on a non-Nintendo system, but Microsoft didn’t seem to have a lot of faith in the series.
 Designer Gregg Mayles thought that the genre had become “stale” and insisted that “the Banjo of yesteryear has no real place in tomorrow’s market on the Xbox 360.”
 There was a time when Banjo-Kazooie was considered Super Mario 64‘s equal, and it’s unfortunate that the series didn’t evolve in the same way.
 We were never given a Banjo equivalent to Super Mario Galaxy or Super Mario Odyssey, and the series wasn’t given a proper chance to grow.
 Microsoft has basically ignored the series since 2008, and we’ve been waiting since 2000 for a true sequel to Banjo-Tooie.
 The unbridled enthusiasm surrounding Banjo and Kazooie’s arrival in Super Smash Bros.
 Ultimate should make it patently clear that the fans still care about the series.

 Do you agree with this list?
 Let us know what you think by leaving a comment below.
 Your opinion matters!